What Is Hangul Day in Korea?

 1. What Is Hangul Day in South Korea?

-Hangul Day is a national holiday celebrating the creation of the Korean alphabet, Hangul, every October 9th.
+Hangul Day is a national holiday in South Korea that celebrates the invention of the Korean alphabet, Hangul, every year on October 9th.

 2. Why Is Hangul Day on October 9th?

-While the exact date of Hangul creation is unknown, October 9th was chosen based on a historical discovery in 1940.
+Although the exact date of Hangul creation is unknown, October 9th was officially chosen as Hangul Day based on historical research.

-When this date is converted, it’s October 9th.
+When converted to the modern solar calendar, this date equals October 9th.

 3. Is There Hangul Day in the United States?